onecommons/unfurl/_sources/expressions.rst.txt

 .capabilities  list of capabilities
 .requirements  list of requirements
-.relationships relationships that target this capability .descendents   (including self)
+.relationships relationships that target this capability .targets       map with requirement names as keys and target instances as values .sources       map with requirement names as keys and source instances as values .descendents   (including self)
 .all           dictionary of child resources with their names as keys
 ============== ========================================================